-- Homework journal: - O In order to promote reading comprehension and improve the quality of class discussions, students will keep a journal documenting responses to all course readings.
+- Homework journal: - o In order to promote reading comprehension and improve the quality of class discussions, students will keep a journal documenting responses to all course readings.
 The details describing the contents of this journal will be available on the course website.
 It is expected that all students will have this journal with them, completed and up-to-date, at the beginning of every class meeting.
-I will collect small groups of journals at random throughout the course to check for completion, and occasionally offer comments on journal entries. - o Failure to provide an-up-to-date journal available on request will be handled as follows: - First instance: Student will be given an opportunity to provide the up-to-date journal at the beginning of the next class meeting - Second instance: Student will lose the 10 percentage points allotted to "HW Journal" in the calculation of the final grade - Third instance: Student will be dropped from the course - o If a student is absent on a date when his/her journal is requested, the journal will be due for submission upon the student's return to class
+I will collect small groups of journals at random throughout the course to check for completion, and occasionally offer comments on journal entries. - o Failure to provide an-up-to-date journal available on request will be handled as follows: - First instance: Student will be given an opportunity to provide the up-to-date journal at the beginning of the next class meeting, with no penalty - Second instance: Student will lose 5 percentage points allotted to "HW Journal" in the calculation of the final grade - Third instance: Student will lose the remaining percentage points allotted to "HW Journal" in the calculation of the final grade - Fourth instance: Student will be dropped from the course - o If a student is absent on a date when his/her journal is requested, the journal will be due for submission upon the student's return to class, subject to the policy above